IraqOfficial Name: Republic of Iraq

 The work week in Iraq is Sunday through Thursday.

 Iraq is a parliamentary democracy located in the Middle East with a population of more than 31 million people.
-Iraq held parliamentary elections in March 2010, with the next elections scheduled in April 2014, and has a coalition government.
+Iraq held parliamentary elections in April 2014 and formed a coalition government in September 2014.
 Iraq is a country with a developing infrastructure and extremely limited tourist facilities.
-Iraqi forces have full responsibility for providing security in Iraq.
 The Government of Iraq (GOI) has made significant political and economic progress in recent years, but the country still faces many challenges.
-Those challenges include overcoming three decades of war and government mismanagement that stunted Iraq's economy; sectarian and ethnic tensions that have slowed progress toward national reconciliation; and ongoing criminal and terrorist violence.
-The slight decline and leveling off in the number of insurgent attacks in 2011-12 spurred economic growth in Iraq; however, since 2013 there has been a marked increase in insurgent attacks and civilian casualties.
+The Islamic State of Iraq and the Levant (ISIL), exploiting sectarian and ethnic tensions that have slowed progress toward national reconciliation, controls about a third of the country’s territory, including Iraq’s second largest city of Mosul.
+The country’s economy is suffering from ongoing criminal and terrorist violence and three decades of war, corruption, and government mismanagement that have stunted Iraq's economic development.
 Conditions throughout the country remain dangerous.
 The ability of the U.S. Embassy to provide consular services to U.S. citizens is particularly limited given the security environment.
-Host government emergency services and support are limited.
+Host government emergency services and support also are limited.
 Read the Department of State’s Fact Sheet on Iraq for additional information on U.S. – Iraq relations.

 Entry, Exit & Visa Requirements